anugrahaantoo/Data_Analysis_Application_using_Python/README.md

 Additionally, we implemented a feature to recommend documents that users who interact with a specific document also like.
 The system enables filtering by document UUID and visitor ID, ensuring flexibility in analysis.
 We have also included error handling for missing or invalid data inputs.

-###  Assumptions

-- **Dataset Format**: Structured JSON or gzipped JSON containing fields like document UUID, visitor UUID, browser, country, continent, and time spent.
-- **Document UUID** uniquely identifies each document.
-- **"Also Likes" Feature** is based on shared user interactions.
-- **Geolocation Mapping**: Visitor countries are mapped to continents.

----

 ##  Requirements Checklist